Pongeek/object-oriented-programming-Squeak-Smalltalk/README.md

-# Billiard Game in Squeak Smalltalk
+#Maman 15 -  Billiard Game in Squeak Smalltalk
 Max Mullokandov - 205647555
 Explanation for Assignment 15
 How to Play Billiard Game: